ignacio83/athena-dependency-analyzer/README.md

 Run `Application` class from your IDE informing the following spring boot parameters:
 - `application.github.organization`: Name of organization in Github.
 - `application.github.token`: Token for access the Github API.
+- `application.maven.localRepositoryDirectory`: Local repository for maven cache libraries, this is optional if not provided the application will use a configured for your M2_HOME installation

 ### Running the frontend
 Go to `src/main/frontend` and run `npm start`.
 (Run `npm install` before that if it's the first time)